Graphite is a simple code review platform designed to help engineers write and review small pull requests, stay unblocked, and ship faster.

 Send you transactional emails about Graphite

-Repositories (read & write)
+Repositories (read and write)

-Create/update pull requests in your repos
+Create/update pull requests in your repositories

 Add comments to pull requests (both the automated stack comment and your review comments)